 Variable clap “pitch“: This makes the fixed filter cutoff of the clap variable, resulting in a different “pitch”.
 For doing so, unsolder R70 (68k) from the PCB and solder 100k pot between the two yellow squares on the picture of the back of the PCB.
 (Magnuson uses a 50k linear pot, I found 100k fine.)

 Here’s how both sound:

 Like the hats, the Cymbal draws from the so-called metal noise as a basic sound source.
 The cymbal sound consists of two components: a short, higher-sounding portion (the sizzle) and a lower-sounding porting with longer decay.
-Especially that lower portion is great material for modifications, such as variable decay and variable cut-off of how the sound is filtered.
+Especially that lower portion is great material for modifications, such as variable decay.

-Lo decay: C130 determines the decay time of the lower sounding component (also a wee bit of the higher sizzle bit).
-If you put a potentiometer between the anode of C130 (the “upper” leg, facing the top of the PCB) and ground, you can shorten the discharge time of the capacitor and hence the decay.
-A 25k pot works fine.
+Lo decay: C165 (again, thanks to Bartleby for the correction!
+Iwrote c130 which is wrong) determines the decay time of the lower sounding component (also a wee bit of the higher sizzle bit).
+If you put a potentiometer between the anode of C165 (the “upper” leg, facing the top of the PCB) and ground, you can shorten the discharge time of the capacitor and hence the decay.
+A 25K/50K pot works fine.
 If you have your pot at zero, only the shorter bit of the higher sizzle remains.
 If you put a 100ohm-1k resistor in series between your pot wiper and ground, then your minimum cymbal decay is like a closed hat.

 Final highpass filter cutoff: (see “CY body fix” above).